Meghalaya Tourist Places

 18. Dawki Tamabil (Bangladesh Border)

 Visitors can reach the Dawki-Tamabil border by driving along the Dawki River, which is just 15 minutes away.
 Guwahati, Shillong, Dawki, Tamabil, Sylhet, and Dhaka are all connected by this route.
-There are numerous places to witness close by, like the Umngot River, which is one of the cleanest rivers; the Riwai Living Root Bridge; and Mawlynnong, the cleanest village in India.
+There are numerous places to witness close by, like the Umngot River, which is one of the cleanest rivers; the Riwai Living Root Bridge; and Mawlynnong, the cleanest village in India that makes it one of the enthralling places to visit in Meghalaya.
 Visitors can indulge in camping at Shnongpdeng, close to the Dawki River.
 This place is accessible to tourists all through the year with its calm and serene atmosphere and fosters a vibe of friendship with the carving ‘India-Bangladesh Friendship Gate’ on an arch inside.
 Thus, a visit here is highly recommended.

 19. Shillong Golf Course